heinzelmannchen/heinzelmannchen/README.md

          align="right" valign="top" alt="Promises/A+ logo" />
 </a>

+Heinzelmannchen is a little helper for your daily work.
+It is used to create code from your templates.
-This repository acts as a facade for the underlying heinzelmannchen functionality, exposing an easy to use promise based API.
+This module acts as a facade for the underlying heinzelmannchen functionality, exposing an easy to use promise based API.
+If you like to use Heinzelmannchen in your workflow checkout [heinzelmannchen-cli](https://github.com/heinzelmannchen/heinzelmannchen-cli).

 [![Build Status](https://travis-ci.org/heinzelmannchen/heinzelmannchen.png?branch=master)](https://travis-ci.org/heinzelmannchen/heinzelmannchen)